Is Pain With Teeth Aligners Avoidable? Top Tips On Pain Management

 There are several ways in which you can minimise any soreness or discomfort:

 Over-the-counter painkillers can relieve discomfort and soreness.
-If you commonly experience discomfort when you wear a new set of aligners, it may be a good idea to take a painkiller prior to changing your aligners.
+If you commonly experience discomfort when you wear a new set of aligners, it may be a good idea to take a painkiller before changing your aligners.

 It can sometimes be difficult to get an aligner properly aligned.
 This is because each aligner differs slightly from the current position of the teeth.
 Help is at hand in the form of small soft plastic cylinders known as chewies.